bigbluebutton/bbb-install/README.md

 The command will pull down the latest version of `bbb-install.sh`, send it to the BASH shell interpreter, and pass the parameters `-v xenial-220` (the only required parameter) which specifies you want to install BigBlueButton 2.2 and `-a` which specifies want to install the API demos (this makes it easy to do a few quick tests on the server).

-Note: If your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can launch the client.
+Note: If your server is behind a firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can launch the client.

-When `bbb-install.sh` finishes, you'll see a message that gives you a test URL launch the BigBlueButton client and join a meeting meeting called 'Demo Meeting'.
+When `bbb-install.sh` finishes, you'll see a message that gives you a test URL to launch the BigBlueButton client and join a meeting called 'Demo Meeting'.

 ~~~
 # Warning: The API demos are installed and accessible from: